vongomben/radio-game/README.md

 # TODOs:

 - [ ] Prizes.
 Will there be any?
 Gifted by Seeed?
-- [ ] Shall we involve other Meshtastic producers other than Seeed (I still have to check whether Seeed wnats to be involved 🫣)
+- [ ] Shall we involve other Meshtastic producers other than Seeed (I still have to check whether Seeed wants to be involved 🫣)
 - [ ] Rounds.
 We are going to have 2 rounds/games per day, 11 AM and 12 AM on saturday and sunday.
 Maybe we could do more.
 Let's see